 BENEFITING: Baltimore Curriculum Project Inc

-“Parents have told me that Leaders Go Places is one of the main reasons they have chosen to keep their children at Hampstead Hill after fifth grade, because of the wonderful supports the program offers,” said Matt Cobb, an HHA teacher and Chair of the Leaders Go Place Executive Committee.
+“Parents have told me that Leaders Go Places is one of the main reasons they have chosen to keep their children at Hampstead Hill after fifth grade, because of the wonderful supports the program offers,” said Matt Cobb, an HHA teacher and former Chair of the Leaders Go Place Executive Committee.

 Students receive regular updates on their progress and meet with mentors quarterly to reflect on this progress and determine how they can advance through four levels of achievement: Bronze, Silver, Gold, and Platinum.